DistantSun/sassysilver/contrib/README.md

 Myself being far away from his skills SassySilver is NOT inteded to be a copy of his works but a first step to dig into the possibilities SASS may offer.

 Credits go as well to all those who helped me during the development process, either by testing SassySilver or pointing me to flaws made or inconsistencies left in the code.
-(Special thanks go to Talk19zehn for proof-reading the code, numerous hints to alternative approaches and sharing her knowledge.)
+(Special thanks go to Talk19zehn and Joyce&Luna for proof-reading the code, numerous hints to alternative approaches and sharing their knowledge.)

 ## Features